There’s an underestimated, under-studied TSH feedback loop that almost nobody talks about: The ultrashort feedback loop at the pituitary gland.

 Medical guidelines and thyroid pharmaceutical inserts should add blocking and stimulating TSHR antibodies to the LONG list of known health conditions, substances and medications that can make the supposedly “sensitive and specific” TSH test result unreliable and inaccurate.

-Inform doctors that a significantly shrunken thyroid gland, not shrunken since birth and not caused by surgery, is a clear sign that TSHR blocking and cleavage antibodies have had their inevitable effect on the thyroid gland.
+- Inform doctors that a significantly shrunken thyroid gland, not shrunken since birth and not caused by surgery, is a clear sign that TSHR blocking and likely also cleavage antibodies have had an effect on the thyroid gland.

 - Tania S. Smith